cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

     Container container = database.GetContainer(_containerId);
     ```

-1. Add the following lines of code to use the `ReadItemAsync()` function to retrieve a single item from your Cosmos DB by its `id` and write its description to the console.
+1. Add the following lines of code to use the `ReadItemAsync()` function to retrieve a single item from your Cosmos DB by its `id` and `foodGroup`, write its description to the console.

     ```csharp
     ItemResponse<Food> candyResponse = await container.ReadItemAsync<Food>("19130", new PartitionKey("Sweets"));